youtube/cobalt/starboard/README.md

 ### III.
 Base Your Port on a Reference Port

-If your device runs Linux, you should start off by copying the Linux-specific files from `src/starboard/linux/...` to your port's location.
+You can start off by copying files from a reference port to your port's location.
+Currently these reference ports include:

+  * `src/starboard/stub`
+  * `src/starboard/linux`
+  * `src/starboard/raspi`

+The `starboard_platform.gyp` contains absolute paths, so the paths will still be valid if you copy it to a new directory.
+You can then incrementally replace files with new implementations as necessary.

+For example, if your device runs Linux, you should start from linux.

 Rename the `x64x11/` directory to `<binary-variant>` (e.g. `mipseb`).